tocos-org/hiring-tasks/principal-data-analytics-engineer/README.md

 - Create a visualization of the transformed data using tooling of your choice (this could be something like a dash app or a using an BI tool like Metabase or superset).
 Imbue the visualization with some data storytelling.
 - Use docker compose to package everything up for execution
 - Provide a detailed README.md file
-- When submitting your response, please either submit a link to a publicly hosted git repository or use git bundle to bundle your code, place it on a file hosting service and share a link to the bundled repository

 ## Task 2